LinShunKang/MyPerf4J/README.md

 # MyPerf4J
 A Extremely Fast Performance Monitoring and Statistics for Java Code.
 Inspired by [perf4j](https://github.com/perf4j/perf4j) and [TProfiler](https://github.com/alibaba/TProfiler).
+Committed to becoming a performance monitoring and statistics tool that can be used for a long time in a production environment!

 ## Multilingual document